klawx3/ScrimBot/README.md

 # ScrimBot
-a simple schedule bot for scrims
+a simple schedule scrim bot for discord